agentmodels/agentmodels.org/chapters/3d-reinforcement-learning.md

 ## Reinforcement Learning for Bandits
 The previous chapter <a href="/chapters/3c-pomdp.html#bandits">introduced</a> the Multi-Arm Bandit problem.
 We computed the Bayesian optimal solution to Bandit problems by treating them as POMDPs.
 Here we apply Reinforcement Learning to Bandits.
 RL agents won't perform optimally but they often rapidly converge to the best arm and RL techniques are highly scalable and simple to implement.
 (In Bandits the agent already knows the structure of the MDP.
 So Bandits does not showcase the ability of RL to learn a good policy in a complex unknown MDP.
 We discuss more general RL techniques below).

-In the rest of this book, we use term "utility" (e.g. in the <a href="/chapters/3a-mdp.html#mdp">definition</a> of an MDP) rather than "reward".
+Outside of this chapter, we use term "utility" (e.g. in the <a href="/chapters/3a-mdp.html#mdp">definition</a> of an MDP) rather than "reward".
 This chapter follows the convention in Reinforcement Learning of using "reward".

 ### Softmax Greedy Agent